Tag: surrender

 1 Peter 5:7

-While when we discuss or think of , we often look to the outside.
-Really, true peace starts on the inside, specifically the inside that is being transformed by the and of Christ.
+While when we discuss or think of peace, we often look to the outside.
+Really, true peace starts on the inside, specifically the inside that is being transformed by the love and grace of Jesus Christ.
 Often when we do not feel at peace, it is because we are allowing something to shake us up.
 I know I find that hard to accept that I am allowing something to upset me.
 It may be hard for you to accept, too.
 However, when we look at the peace promised by Jesus Christ, versus the worries we try to bear on our own, it seems that we often don’t chose Christ’s peace.

 1) Why do you think we have to surrender our will to have peace?